 - Contact information, such as email address, telephone number, address and postal code;

 - Other information that helps identify you such as gender, and date of birth;

 - Personal health information, such as information about a medical diagnosis (this information is optional and will help in your intervention);

-- Demographic information, such as your ethnicity, income level or occupational field (these optional questions are intended to identify what part of the population you are in, you can choose to provide the information or not).
+- Demographic information, such as your ethnicity, income level or occupational field, education level or marital status (these optional questions are intended to identify what part of the population you are in, you can choose to provide the information or not).

 For SFI online Services, you will be asked to create a username and password to create an SFI account.
 We recommend you do not share or disclose your SFI username and password to anyone to protect your privacy.

-We do not use personal information that you provide us for any other purposes other than to provide you with the Services, and for those purposes identified in this Statement.
+We do not use personal information for any purposes other than to provide you with the Services, and for those purposes identified in this Statement.
 In addition to using your personal information to provide and maintain our Services, we may also use it to: